 Certain investments are not listed on national exchanges, over-the-counter markets, nor do they have quoted market prices.
-Their valuation is based on the most current net asset values, independent appraisals, and/or good faith estimates of the investment's fair value provided by the general partner or portfolio manager, cash
+Their valuation is based on the most current net asset values, independent appraisals, and/or good faith estimates of the investment's fair value provided by the general partner or portfolio manager, cash flow adjusted through fiscal year end.
+The estimated fair value of these investments may differ significantly from values that would have been used had a ready market existed.
+The following investments were priced using those methods and comprised 49% of the total fair value of the System's investments as of June 30, 2017:

-Real Estate \$211,308,244
+Real Estate \$241,412,274

-Hedge Funds 155,893,985
+Hedge Funds 149,640,781

-Limited Partnerships 627,937,138
+Limited Partnerships 668,702,307

-\$995 139 367
+\$1,059,755,362